legion-platform/legion/docs/source/architecture.rst

 External integrations
 --------------------------------

-The following libraries and plugins use Legion as a platform:
+These tools and libraries are Legion clients:

-1. :term:`Python SDK Library`
+1. :term:`Legion SDK`
 2. :term:`Legion CLI`
 3. :term:`Plugin for JupyterLab`
 4. :term:`Plugin for Jenkins`